nelci592/reporting-docs/designing-reports/adding-interactivity-to-reports/actions/drilldown-report-action.md

     	group (including the details group), add a drilldown action to the grouping cell of the containing group.
 When the report is rendered, the user can click the text box to expand and collapse the detail data.

-To define a drilldown action add a [T:Telerik.Reporting.ToggleVisibilityAction]() on an item.
+To define a drilldown action add a [ToggleVisibilityAction](/reporting/api/Telerik.Reporting.ToggleVisibilityAction) on an item.
-    	To define if the item exposing the action will be rendered initially with expanded or with collapsed mark, use the [P:Telerik.Reporting.ToggleVisibilityAction.DisplayExpandedMark]() property.
+    	To define if the item exposing the action will be rendered initially with expanded or with collapsed mark, use the [DisplayExpandedMark](/reporting/api/Telerik.Reporting.ToggleVisibilityAction#collapsible-Telerik_Reporting_ToggleVisibilityAction_DisplayExpandedMark) property.